moonbitlang/moonbit-course/course7/lec7_en.md

 }
 ```

-# Moonbit's Checks
+# MoonBit's Checks

-- Moonbit checks whether a variable has been modified, which can help avoid infinite loops caused by forgetting to increment a condition.
+- MoonBit checks whether a variable has been modified, which can help avoid infinite loops caused by forgetting to increment a condition.
   ![height:150px](../pics/infinite_loop.png)
-- Moonbit also checks if the function's return result matches the type declaration, which can help avoid incorrect return type declarations.
+- MoonBit also checks if the function's return result matches the type declaration, which can help avoid incorrect return type declarations.
   ![height:200px](../pics/forget_type.png)

 # Mutable Data